torrejonv/teranode/docs/services/propagation.md

 | Out-counter     | positive integer VI = [[VarInt]]                                                                       | 1 - 9 bytes                                       |
 | list of outputs | Transaction Output Structure                                                                           | <out-counter> qty with variable length per output |
 | nLocktime       | if non-zero and sequence numbers are < 0xFFFFFFFF: block height or timestamp when transaction is final | 4 bytes                                           |

+Teranode must be able to receive transactions in Extended Format (EF) from a transaction broadcasting service or other Teranode.

+It must be noted that Teranode will not do any re-formatting from other transaction formats into EF.
+I.e. Teranode is only expected to receive transactions in EF.

 More information on the extended tx structure and purpose can be found in the [Architecture Documentation](docs/architecture/architecture.md).